 Students who successfully complete high school level mathematics courses prior to high school still need to earn 3 credits in mathematics, preferably in higher-level courses.

 To ensure college readiness, 4 credits of high school mathematics coursework (including Algebra I, Geometry, and Algebra II) is a minimum requirement for students seeking admission to University System of Maryland institutions.

 For a complete listing of high school course offerings, download the HCPSS Catalog of Approved High School Courses.

-The graphic below is designed to illustrate High School Course Pathways beginning with Algebra.
+The graphic below is designed to illustrate Secondary Mathematics course pathways beginning in middle school.

 Notes for High School Course Pathways:

 - Algebra I Seminar, Geometry Seminar, and Algebra II Seminar are elective credits to be taken together with their corresponding course.